NguyenPhuDuc307/CRMS/README.md

   "authorId": {{authorId}},
   "publishedYear": 2021,
   "genre": "Non-Fiction",
-  "summary": "This is an updated book."
+  "synopsis": "This is an updated book."
 }

 ### 3.5 Delete Book